4dn-dcic/fish_omics_format/docs/source/core.rst

 The first line in the header is always "##FOF-CT_version=vX.X"

-The header MUST to contain a mandatory set of fields that describe the algorithm(s) that were used to identify and localize bright Spots and to connect them to form Traces.
+The header MUST contain a mandatory set of fields that describe the algorithm(s) that were used to identify and localize bright Spots and to connect them to form Traces.
 In case more than one algorithm were used, please use the same set of fields